 Spark helps Lemonade Day introduce youth to the concept of starting and operating their own lemonade stand businesses while teaching the real-world skills they need to achieve their dreams.
+Makers of Brilliant Things.

 1.6 million people around the world lack proper access to electricity.
 Through Spark's relationship with LuminAID, it is developing programs to distribute solar-powered inflatable lights to areas that need it the most.